-Vice President of Strategic Initiatives and Special Projects Once you have identified the root cause of an issue, a Take Action Project can benefit the Girl Scout community if Girl Scouts or a Girl Scout facility is the most logical beneficiary of the project, and if the project fits within the current strategic and/or property plans.
-If Girl Scouts is identified as the most logical beneficiary of your Take Action Project, you must discuss the project with the VP of Strategic Initiatives and Special Projects (Connie Walker, cwalker@nccoastalpines.org) prior to submitting your proposal to ensure that the project fits GS-NCCP's strategic and/or property plans.
+Can My Project Benefit Girl Scouts?
+Once you have identified the root cause of an issue, a Take Action Project can benefit the Girl Scout community if Girl Scouts or a Girl Scout facility is the most logical beneficiary of the project, and if the project fits within the current strategic and/or property plans.
+If Girl Scouts is identified as the most logical beneficiary of your Take Action Project, you must contact girlawards@nccoastalpines.org prior to submitting your proposal to ensure that the project fits GS-NCCP's strategic and/or property plans.